-If you spend like a wild person (because we know they give you more than you need) it can become a pretty reckless thing.
+If you spend like a wild person it can become a pretty reckless thing.
 School is supposed to be fun and educational ( I will continue to stress this because it is a social and informative experience in and out of the classroom) but it’s not supposed to put you into debt that you carry for the rest of your adult life.

-Here in Canada, for a lot of jobs that you qualify for (with a good degree or diploma in say English, Communications, Marketing, or Public Relations), starter salaries are reasonable (and hit at about $40-45,000, or lower in some cases).
+Here in Canada, for a lot of jobs that you qualify for (with a good degree or diploma in say English, Communications, Marketing, or Public Relations), salaries are reasonable (and hit at about $40-45,000, or lower in some cases).
 Benefits may or may not be there.
 Imagine being saddled with a mountain of debt while trying to save money towards your future or pay your rent.
 Imagine living in a crap box, well into your 30s, because that’s all you can afford with your debt.
 You don’t want that kind of lifestyle for yourself.
 You deserve better than that.

 So whether your credit is in the form of financial aid, OSAP, student aid, or a plastic credit card, remember that your credit is not a money tree.
 You’ll have to pay it off sometime (so don’t spend like you just won the lottery).

 2. If your workload allows, work and go to school